mikegggit/data_structures/graph/graphs.md

 In a connected graph, every vertex is associated with at least one other vertex.

 The degree of a vertex is the number of adjacent vertices associated with the vertex.
 A loop is counted twice towards degree.
+Degree can be considered the number of lines touching the vertex.

 ### Edge
-An association between two vertices.
+An association between two vertices, or in the case of a loop, just one.

 May be either ordered (directed) or unordered (undirected).